-4.19 The Chair of the Board shall provide to all trustees of the Board a confidential copy of the complaint within ten (10) days of receiving it.
-The complaint, any response to the complaint and the investigation of the complaint shall be confidential until it is before the Board of Trustees for a decision as to whether or not the Trustee has breached this Code.
+- 4.19 The Integrity Commissioner shall provide to all trustees of the Board members a confidential copy of the complaint within ten (10) days of receiving it or determining that the complaint will be managed by the formal process following the failure of an informal process. - 4.224.20 The complaint, any response to the complaint and the investigation of the complaint shall be confidential until it is before the Board of Trustees for a decision as to whether or not the Trustee has breached this Code.